serhan-yilmaz/PrinciplesGuide/README.md

   - The reason is: They are difficult to fake.
 For example, carrying expensive jewelry works as a signal of wealth because not everyone can accept that cost.
   - This applies to demonstrating goodwill as well.
 Time, effort and shared history can function as big costs for this purpose.
 Similarly, the ability to handle rejections or losses gracefully can be an effective signal of goodwill.

-#### Principle of Loyalty

-- Do not betray those who are loyal to you.
-- Be loyal to those you trust, and aim for mutual benefit.
-- Choose your allies well.
-Go for people who won't betray you but will lift you up.
-- In return, provide support and encouragement to your allies.
-Lift them up.
-- Obey the rule of reciprocity in your interactions, for as long as you wish to sustain a connection.

 #### Principle of Authenticity

 - Be honest with yourself, always.